avalder01/Firebase-Rock-Paper-Scisors/README.md

-# Firebase-Rock-Paper-Scisors
+# train-Schedu;er
-Rock Paper Scissors game coded using javascript, css, and firebase
+train schedule coded using javascript, bootstrap, and firebase